AlpacaBasket/TicketToRideAnalysis/README.md

 TODO

-0. Add points/length field to route class
+-- Add points/length field to route class
-1. Add routes to all locations
+-- Add routes to all locations
-  a.
-Not started, do alphabetically
+---- Not started, do alphabetically

-2. Write pathfinding algorithm
+-- Write pathfinding algorithm
-3. Write data report on colours needed for each route
-4. Write raw facts about map.
+-- Write data report on colours needed for each route -- Write raw facts about map.
-  a.
-Number of each colour needed
+---- Number of each colour needed
-  b.
-Number of routes
+---- Number of routes
-  c.
-Number of tunnels
+---- Number of tunnels
-  d.
-Number of cards of each colour in deck
+---- Number of cards of each colour in deck

+Create Tests

+-- Create a location with 2 routes attached, return information about each route -- Create a location with higher trivial numbers of routes attached, return information about each route -- Create a location with a routewrapper and a route attached and return information about both